 So, rather than spending extra money on higher resolution monitors and the hardware that is necessary to run them, most competitive gamers find that they are better off spending their money on features like higher refresh rate panels and monitors that are G-Sync or FreeSync compatible.
 These features will help competitive gamers achieve smoother gameplay, which, in turn, can actually improve their experience (and give them an advantage) in these types of titles.

 Because of this, for competitive gamers, 1080P is the ideal resolution to play at.
 You can find 1080P monitors with high refresh rates at fairly affordable prices.
-There are 1440P 144Hz+ monitors (and, now, even 4K 144Hz monitors) out there, but the problem with them is that they require such a demanding system to run at an adequate level, that they are not worth it for the majority of competitive gamers.
+There are 1440P 144Hz+ monitors and 1440P 240Hz monitors (and, now, even 4K 144Hz monitors) out there, but the problem with them is that they require such a demanding system to run at an adequate level, that they are not worth it for the majority of competitive gamers.